Family Health Insurance

 • 2.Family Extras Cover

-Taking out hospital and extras cover together for is called combined cover, which is the preferred option for family health insurance.
+Taking out hospital and extras cover together is called combined cover, which is the preferred option for family health insurance.
 You can decide on different levels of cover for each and then mix and match.

-Most health funds will have a 12 month waiting period before they allow you to claim benefits for pregnancy cover, which is regulated by the federal government.
-This includes specialised services such as:
+It's important to note that most health funds have a 12-month waiting period|/explained/waiting-periods/ before you can claim benefits for pregnancy cover.
+This waiting period is regulated by the federal government and applies to specialised services such as:

 Obstetrics and Gynaecology Obstetrics and Gynaecology